islandora-community/IslandoraCon2023/_pages/program.md

 #### <a name="Use-a-Thon"/> Use-a-Thon Projects
 **What is a Use-a-Thon?** <br>
 The Islandora Use-a-Thon is an opportunity to work with conference participants, learn new things, and configure Islandora to do something new!
 Even if you are new to Islandora, you are encouraged to join an existing Use-a-Thon in an area of interest to you.
-Use-a-Thons ideally pair people from different institutions with differing skill sets on a specific goal.
+Use-a-Thons ideally pair people from different institutions with differing skill sets on a specific goal. <br> [Propose a Project](https://docs.google.com/document/d/1NaGh3OelBOZfulcv2_dNWILjAeERs-a0p7V02ClmDQY/edit?usp=sharing)

 **How does it work?** <br>
 The latest version of Islandora is tightly integrated with Drupal, and very flexible, so many use cases can be solved with a combination of configuration and Drupal contributed modules.